How to Prepare for the USMLE Step 1: A Complete Study Guide

 Learn how to effectively prepare for the USMLE Step 1 with useful advice and proven strategies.

-Keep reading to explore effective strategies for studying and preparing for the USMLE Step 1, which will help ensure you achieve success throughout your medical career journey..
+Keep reading to explore effective strategies for studying and preparing for the USMLE Step 1, which will help ensure you achieve success throughout your medical career journey.

-What is the USMLE Step 1?
+What Is the USMLE Step 1?

 The USMLE Step 1 evaluates a medical student’s understanding of the principles and mechanisms underlying health, disease and modes of therapy, as well as their ability to synthesize and apply important concepts to the practice of medicine.
-The examination spans eight hours, divided into one break and seven 60-minute testing blocks that contain approximately 40 questions each, for an approximate total of 280 questions.
-The content predominantly reflects subjects covered during the initial two years of medical school (the Basic Sciences portion).
-Step 1 is graded on a pass/fail basis.

 How to Study for the USMLE Step 1